PhilipYip1988/vmware-workstation-installation-guide/readme.md

 <img src='./images/img_065.png' alt='img_065' width='600'/>

-Click in the VM and press a key like `h`:
+Click in the Windows 11 Guest and press a key like `h`:

 <img src='./images/img_066.png' alt='img_066' width='600'/>

-The VM will boot from the ISO.
+The Windows 11 Guest will boot from the ISO.
 Select your language and select Next:

 <img src='./images/img_067.png' alt='img_067' width='600'/>